opnfv/compass4nfv/docs/release/installation/installation.rst

        -  IPMI Network

-       -  Openstack mgmt Network*
+       -  br-mgmt Network*

-       -  Openstack external Network*
+       -  br-vlan Network*

-       -  Openstack tenant Network*
+       -  br-tenant Network*

-       -  Openstack storage Network*
+       -  br-storage Network*

 3. Lights out OOB network access from Jumphost with IPMI node enabled (Bare Metal deployment only).

-4. External network has Internet access, meaning a gateway and DNS availability.
+4.     br-vlan network has Internet access, meaning a gateway and DNS availability.

 **The networks with(*) can be share one NIC(Default configuration) or use an exclusive** **NIC(Reconfigurated in network.yml).**